 Earning college credits during high school is generating a lot of buzz in homeschool circles.
-Through options like CLEP, AP, and dual enrollment some students are hoping to save money and shorten their time in college.
+Through options like CLEP, AP, and dual enrollment some students are hoping to shorten their time in college and save money.
 Here are answers to some of the questions homeschoolers ask most often about CLEP exams.

 What is CLEP?

 The College Level Examination Program is offered through the College Board.
 CLEP was originally designed to meet the needs of adult learners returning to school, but is increasingly being considered as an option for traditional aged students.
 CLEP offers 33 different exams on subjects such as College Algebra and Psychology.
 The exam is intended to verify that a student has attained equivalent knowledge of a one or two semester college level course.
 Some colleges award credit for students achieving particular scores on the exams.